jimasp/behave-vsc/CONTRIBUTING.md

 2. `vsce package -o ../mypackagefolder/my-behave-vsc.vsix`  (this will also run the tests, if you've already run them you can just close vscode windows when they appear)

 ---
-## Troubleshooting
-- See troubleshooting section in the main [README](README.md#troubleshooting) for non-development issues.
-- ***Most extension development problems can be resolved by either:***
-	- ***(a) removing all breakpoints, or***
-	- ***(b) restarting the watch tasks in terminal window, or***
-	- ***(c) restarting vscode.***
-- If you are stepping in to external code, then it's likely you either hit the pause button, or you need to remove all breakpoints (e.g. "caught exceptions").
-- Have you remembered to disable the marketplace version of the extension?
-- If an exception is not bubbling, see [Error handling](#error-handling).
-- Is the problem actually in another extension (if debugging, check the file path of the file you have you stepped into).
-- Have you pulled the latest version of the source code?
-- Have you followed all the steps in [Development environment setup for extension development](#development-environment-setup-for-extension-development), including `npm install` if you just pulled?
-- Does the issue occur with the example project workspaces, or just in your own project?
-What is different about your proect?
-- Have you made any changes yourself?
-If so, can you e.g. stash/backup your changes and do a `git clean -fxd` and pull latest?
-- If extension integration tests get stuck while running debug tests, disable all breakpoints in the host vscode environment.
-- If you get an error running "Debug Extension...", try setting a breakpoint at the start of the `activate()` function.
-- If you get an error running "Run Extension Test Suite...", try setting a breakpoint at the start of the `runAllTestsAndAssertTheResults()` function.
-- If you don't hit either above function breakpoint, try putting a breakpoint at the very first (import) line of every `.ts` file and see if it jumps out of debugging, e.g. is there a node module import/webpack issue?
-- Delete all breakpoints from both source and host environments if any of the following occur:
-	- If you don't hit a breakpoint that you're sure you should be hitting.
-This may be down to sourcemaps and breakpoints being out of sync (in this case, also consider doing a `git commit` and `git clean fdx`).
-	- If `npm run test` fails on the command line due to a timeout.
-	- If a "Run Extension Test Suite..." test fails during debugging due to a timeout.

----
 ## Development guidelines